DFStewart/Udacity/SDCND/Project 4/README.md

 ![alt text][image7]

 #### GRADIENT THRESHOLDING ANALYSIS
 My next step was to test the different types of Sobel gradient thresholding on the S-channel of HLS converted images and combine that with the color thresholding.
 I tried absolute x, absolute y, magnitude and directional Sobel gradient thresholding.
 As shown in the figure below, the absolute x Sobel gradient thresholding worked the best on the test images.
-This is contained in cell 12.
 I used the `cv2.Sobel()` function to compute the x gradients and then computed the magnitude in the x direction.
 I used a kernel size of 21 and min and max thresholds of 20 and 100 respectively.
-This is contained in the `sobel_absx()` function.
+This is contained in the `sobel_absx()` function in cell 12.

 ![alt text][image8]